-53. In summary:
+57. In summary:

-- Between 2011-2032, Hart needs to plan for at least 7,500 homes to meet its needs only.
-This could increase by up to 3,000 homes if Rushmoor and Surrey Heath cannot meet their respective needs. - Approximately 4,600 homes have already been built, or planned for. - A small sites "windfall" allowance would give us approximately 400 more new homes. - 'Brownfield' sites that we know to be available and suitable will give us at least a further 400 more new homes. - This means we need to find more sites for 2,100-5,100 new homes. - We are working on the assumption that 300 new homes is a suitable figure to be delivered on sites beyond the SPA zone of influence (which comprises land to the west of Hook, Odiham, North Warnborough, South Warnborough, and Long Sutton). - This means that there remains approximately 1,800-4,800 new homes to plan for up to the year 2032 depending on the extent of unmet housing needs in Rushmoor and Surrey Heath.
+- Between 2011-2032, Hart needs to plan for approximately 7,500 homes to meet its needs only.
+This could increase by up to 3,000 homes if Rushmoor and Surrey Heath cannot meet their respective needs. - Approximately 4,600 homes have already been built, or planned for. - A small sites "windfall" allowance would give us approximately 400 more new homes. - 'Brownfield' sites that we know to be available and suitable will give us at least a further 450 more new homes. - This means we need to find more sites for 2,050-5,050 new homes. - We are working on the assumption that 300 new homes is a suitable figure to be delivered on sites beyond the TBHSPA zone of influence (which comprises land to the west of Hook, Odiham, North Warnborough, South Warnborough, and Long Sutton).

+This means that there remains approximately 1,750-4,750 new homes to plan for on greenfield sites within the TBHSPA zone of influence up to the year 2032 depending on the extent of unmet housing needs in Rushmoor and Surrey Heath.

-How should we plan for the additional new homes?
+How should we plan for the remaining new homes we need to find?

-- 54. We will be looking to promote development on 'brownfield' sites but only where the challenge of providing sufficient supporting infrastructure can be met.
-Additional new homes will still be needed and they will need to be built on 'greenfield' sites. - 55.
-A new settlement is one way to deliver more homes but it is unlikely that on its own it will deliver enough new homes by 2032.
+- 58. A new settlement is one way to deliver the remaining homes that we need to find but it is unlikely that on its own it will deliver enough new homes by 2032.
 There are two further approaches to "greenfield" development that need to be considered: a dispersal strategy where all towns and villages take a share of growth, or focussed urban extensions on a small number of large sites.
-Such provision is needed especially to maintain a 5-year land supply in the early to middle years of the plan period (2011-2025). - 56.
+Such provision is needed especially to maintain a 5-year land supply in the early to middle years of the plan period (2011-2025). - 59.
 The different approaches available to us are set out below.
 It is our aim to ensure that the advantages and disadvantages of each approach are clear, so that everyone can make an informed choice.
-Each option can deliver new homes but at different rates: - 57.
-We are seeking your views on which of these strategies you believe is most appropriate for Hart.
+Each option can deliver new homes but at different times.

+60. We are seeking your views on which of these strategies you believe is most appropriate for Hart.
 We also want to hear if you think that your preference for any particular strategy remains the same if Hart has to meet a significant amount of any unmet need for new homes from across the housing market area.

-Approach 1: Disperse greenfield development from towns and villages within 5km of the SPA
+Approach 1: Disperse development to the towns and villages within 5km of the TBHSPA

-This approach would mean that all remaining new homes would be distributed across Hart with development a number of existing settlements which lie within 5km of the SPA.
-All the towns and sustainable villages (Blackwater & Hawley, Crondall, Eversley, Ewshot, Fleet & Elvetham & Church Crookham, Hartley Wintney, Hook17, Rotherwick, and Yateley) would be expected to provide substantial numbers of new homes.
+This approach would mean dispersing development amongst the existing settlements which lie within 5km of the TBHSPA.
+All the towns and sustainable villages in this part of the district (in the Parishes of Blackwater & Hawley, Church Crookham, Crondall, Crookham Village, Dogmersfield, Elvetham Heath, Eversley, Ewshot, Fleet, Hartley Wintney, Heckfield, Hook34, Rotherwick, and Yateley) would be expected to provide substantial numbers of new homes.

-The following table sets out indicative total housing capacities by settlement if all the shortlisted sites at those settlements were to be developed.
-These sites can be found in the accompanying new homes sites booklet.
+The following table sets out indicative total housing capacities by Parish if all the shortlisted sites within those respective Parishes were to be developed.
+These sites can be found in the accompanying New Homes Sites booklet.
 Large 'urban extension' sites considered under Approach 2 of this paper are not included in these totals.

-Total new homes that could be delivered from shortlisted greenfield Dispersal Sites (within 5km of the SPA)
+Total new homes that could be delivered from 'shortlisted'35 Dispersal Sites (within 5km of the TBHSPA)

-Parish Total number of new homes from shortlisted 'Candidate' sites
+Parish Total no. of new homes from 'shortlisted' sites

 Blackwater and Hawley 60

 Bramshill 0

+Church Crookham Obut see note 36 below

 Crondall 250

-Crookham Village 177
+Crookham Village 150

 Dogmersfield 141

+Elvetham Heath 0

 Eversley 497

-Ewshot 353 18
+Ewshot 353 3

-Fleet (including Church Crookham and Elvetham Heath) 30
+Fleet 30

-Hartley Wintney 180 19
+Hartley Wintney 290

-Heckfield 69 20
+Heckfield 6931

-Hook I I 7 21
+Hook 117 38

 Mattingley 0

 Rotherwick 70

 Winchfield 0

 Yateley 204

-TOTAL 2,148
+TOTAL 2,231